hayeah/metacircus/startup/_posts/2013-12-09-not-launched.md

 I focused on designing a template language that's easy to use, and streamlining the creative process by providing little conveniences like [LiveReload](http://livereload.com).

 Sadly, when I was at the conference, I wasn't very good at getting people to sit down with me and forcing them to see what I was building.
-Despite that, I *did* talked to a few key people who were interested, which justified my staying focused on building the tool.
+Despite that, I *did* talk to a few key people who were interested, which I thought justified my staying focused on building the tool.

 So... another month went by, and